Summary

 Why, anybody can have a brain.
 That’s a very mediocre commodity.
 Every pusillanimous creature that crawls on the earth or slinks through slimy seas has a brain.

 Back where I come from, we have universities, seats of great learning, where men go to become great thinkers.
 When they come out, they think deep thoughts with no more brains than you have.
-But they have one thing you haven't got: a diploma.
+They have one thing you haven’t got: a diploma.

 This highlights the potential consequences of a lack of verification and the need for a more attentive approach.
 It’s crucial to be responsible and diligent in the appraisal process, as it can significantly impact the outcome.

-Does this sound like an appraisal diploma or appraisal license and certification?
+Does this sound like an appraisal diploma, appraisal license, or certification?
 Yes, it does.

 Review your appraisals and verify the facts: